theupdateframework/taps/tap4.md

 Separating the metadata files for the top-level roles from all delegated targets roles prevents a delegated targets role from accidentally overwriting the metadata file for a top-level role.
+It is up to the repository to enforce that every delegated targets role uses a unique name.

 All targets files would be stored under the "targets" directory.
 All targets signed by the top-level targets role would fall under this